 Christine served on the Saskatoon Police Service for three years before joining the Regina city police.
 Christine served in the Regina Police Association and the Saskatchewan Federation of Police Officers.
 In 2007, she was elected president of the Regina Police Association and was the first woman in Canada to lead a major police association.
 Christine also rose through the ranks of the Regina city police.

 Christine was first elected MLA for Regina Wascana Plains in the November 2007 provincial election.
 She was re-elected in 2011 and 2016.
-She has served as Minister of Government Services, Minister Responsible for Saskatchewan Liquor and Gaming Authority, and Minister of Tourism, Parks, Culture and Sport.
-She is currently the Minister responsible for Corrections and Policing.

 For the past several years, along with fellow MLA Laura Ross, Christine has been hosting about 200 mentors and girls at an annual self-esteem and leadership event.
 Christine lives by the philosophy that “strong girls grow up to be strong women and strong women build strong communities.”